NIVANorge/Mobius2/docs/mobipydocs/linux_install.md

 cmake --install .
 ```

-In some cases there is an error where `cmake --install .` doesn't copy all the header files correctly, in that case you may also need to run
+In some cases `cmake --install .` doesn't copy all the header files correctly, in that case you may also need to run

 ```shell
 cp ../OpenXLSX/external /usr/local/include/OpenXLSX